Spring 2026 Outdoor Adventure Programs

 We offer rentals to paddle on your own, and we give you all the gear and instruction.
 Or, you can join us for guided tours and classes!

 STUDENTS!
-We will be hiring staff in the spring to work at the Kayak Center.
+We will be hiring staff in the spring to work at the Kayak Center in the summer.
 This is your chance for a great summer working outside on the water, making friends and gaining new skills!
-Swimming ability required, everything else can be taught during training!
+Swimming ability and interest in working outside required, everything else can be taught during training!

 lake view with trees framing a golden sunset